randystyle21/Alpha_cell_SMOC1/README.md

 github code repository for Human Pancreatic α-Cell Heterogeneity and Trajectory Inference Analyses Reveal SMOC1 as a β-Cell Dedifferentiation Gene.
 I will be as precise as possible, but if you still have questions, please reach out to me through issue or message.

 # Preliminary Works
 We have applied several QC parameters, and loop them in this code.
 We began with SoupX"ed" file and DoubletFinder with exactly same parameters.
-Please refer to the respository under scRNA-snRNA Marker for more detailed code for SuopX.
+Please refer to the respository under scRNA-snRNA Marker for more detailed code for SoupX.

 ```R
 library(ROCR)